 Figure 3.
-Proportional error histograms associated to our calculated synthetic profiles for speed (cyan), proton density (orange), temperature (green), and magnetic field (yellow).
-The last set of bars correspond to the averaged values.
+Proportional error histograms associated with our calculated synthetic profiles for speed (cyan), proton density (orange), temperature (green), and magnetic field (yellow).
+The last set of bars corresponds to the averaged values.
 Additionally, grey bars are the errors when comparing the median values of proton density ($\varepsilon{<N>}$); and purple ones correspond to the error when comparing the TT_r with the transit of the accumulative magnetic field flux's extremum.

-almost like a line of constant slope.
-It is widely accepted that the difference between the 'initial' and 'final' in situ speed of a CME is directly related to the magnitude of its expansion speed.
-However, the source for the 'curve-like' or 'constant-slope' shapes is not commonly discussed.
-Furthermore, as is well known, to have curvature in the speed vs time profile requires a net acceleration; in our case, such an acceleration is related with the change (deceleration) in expansion speed (ΔR) during ΔT .
+called aging (Osherovich et al., 1993), commonly associated with the CME expansion.
+The aging effect refers to the change in the CME characteristics seen in situ registers during the spacecraft transit across the CME structure; such a change is mainly due to the CME expansion.
+The aging effect is also present in the in situ data; however, it varies from one event to another, a condition that is easily observed in synthetic profiles.
+For example, on the one hand, we have Event 7 for which the speed profile decreases with a pronounced curve-like shape (see Fig. 5).
+On the other hand, the speed profile of Event 5 decreases almost like a line of constant slope.
+It is widely accepted that the difference between the "initial" and "final" in situ speeds of a CME is directly related to the magnitude of its expansion speed.
+However, the source of the "curve-like" or "constant-slope" shapes is not commonly discussed.
+Furthermore, as is well known, to have curvature in the speed vs. time profile requires a net acceleration; in our case, such an acceleration is related to the change (deceleration) in expansion speed ($\Delta \dot{R}$) during ΔT .

-The Figure 6 shows four panels related with changes in CME speeds during ΔT .
-The upper left panel shows a histogram with the proportional changes for CME center ($\Delta \dot{r}/\dot{r}$, cyan bars) and expansion ($\Delta \dot{R}/\dot{R}$, blue bars) speeds during ΔT for all the events, and the averages (rightmost bars).
-We note that, on average, the proportional changes on \dot{r} (-8.2%) are small when compared with those of \dot{R} (-19.2%); a condition that suggests $\Delta \dot{R}$ as a source for the curve-like shapes for speed profiles.
-Note also that ΔR cover a wide range of values; where previously described events 5 and 7 are two extreme examples, with values for $\Delta \dot{R}$ of ~ 9% and -31.5%, respectively.
+Figure 6 shows four panels related to changes in CME speeds during ΔT .
+Panel (a) shows a histogram with the proportional changes for the CME center ($\Delta \dot{r}/\dot{r}$, cyan bars) and expansion ($\Delta \dot{R}/\dot{R}$, blue bars) speeds during ΔT for all the events, and the averages (rightmost bars).
+We note that, on average, the proportional changes on \dot{r} (-8.2%) are small when compared with those of \dot{R} (-19.2%), a condition that